remeniuk/pandadoc-cpq-docs/docs/tutorials/05-configure-your-quote.md

 ---
-title: Configuring the Quote Step
+title: Configure Your Quote
+sidebar_position: 5
+description: Configure Your Quote - Step 5 of the workflow setup process
 ---

 # Configuring the Quote Step in Guided Selling